elbse/elbse/README.md

-**👋 Hi, I'm Elbse**
+# 👋 Hi, I'm **Elbse**

-I'm a Computer Science student passionate about building for the web and exploring the future of technology.
-My interests span web development, blockchain, and emerging tech, and I'm actively learning Laravel, Python, and modern development workflows.
+I'm a Computer Science student passionate about building for the web and exploring emerging technologies.

-I enjoy experimenting, learning new tools, and collaborating on innovative ideas.
+Currently learning **Laravel**, **Python**, and strengthening my backend development skills — while also exploring blockchain and decentralized systems.

+---

-🚀 About Me
+## 🚀 About Me

-🎓 Computer Science student
+- 🎓 CS Student

-👩‍💻 Exploring full-stack development
+- 👩‍💻 Interested in full-stack web development

-🔗 Curious about blockchain and decentralized systems

-📘 Currently learning Laravel, Python, and improving my backend fundamentals
+- 🔗 Learning the fundamentals of blockchain technology
+- 🧪 Exploring new tools, frameworks, and modern workflows

-🤝 Open to collaborations, contributions, and new learning opportunities
+- 🤝 Open to collaboration and learning opportunities

 <p align="left">